AICONSlab/MIRACL/docs/installation.md

 Files that are saved while using MIRACL should be saved to volumes mounted into the container in order to make them persistent.
-To mount volumes, just add them to the `docker-compose.yml` in the base directory under `volumes` (do not delete the volume that is already mounted which mounts your `.Xauthority`).
+To mount volumes, just add them to the `docker-compose.yml` in the base directory under `volumes`.

+> Do not delete the volume that is already mounted which mounts your `.Xauthority`!

 Example: